-Stacked PRs: Code changes as narrative
+Stacked PRs: Code Changes as Narrative

 Pull request review time is not linear with the size of the change.
-A pull request that’s twice as large takes more than two times as long to review — or, at least to review thoroughly.
+A pull request that’s twice as large takes more than two times as long to review — or, at least, to review thoroughly.
 This usually means big PRs either tend to languish and grow stale or simply get rubber-stamped.

 Why?
 I’m not entirely sure, but one of the biggest reasons is that with bigger PRs, it’s harder to untangle the story that the pull request is telling.
 Consequently, reviewers have to spend longer trying to understand the narrative of the pull request: why each bit of code is changing the way it is.